AlecRust/protected-video/README.md

 ## Development

-### Requirements
+Ensure you have the following installed:

 - [Node.js](https://nodejs.org/)
 - [Docker](https://www.docker.com/)

-Start a WordPress instance for developing this plugin by running:
+Start a WordPress instance for developing this plugin:

 1. `npm install`
 2. `npm run build`
 3. `npm run env start`

-Use `npm start` to watch and rebuild block source files as they change.
+Run `npm start` to watch and rebuild block source files as they change.

-Use `npm run start:demo` to launch the demo page on a local server.
+Run `npm run start:demo` to launch the demo page on a local server.